English

 Semester Hours 1

 This course is a Corequisite English course paired with ENG 101.
-Emphasis is placed on providing students with additional academic and noncognitive support with the goal of success in the students’ paired ENG 101 class.
+Emphasis is placed on providing students with additional academic and non-academic support, with the goal of success in their paired ENG 101 class.
 The material covered or practiced in the ENG 099 course complements and supports the material taught in ENG 101 and the needs of the ENG 099 students.

 ENG 100: Vocational Technical English